CONKA logo

 // Real cognitive data · APP-01

-Every chart on this page came from real CONKA app users running an FDA-cleared cognitive test on themselves, every day, alongside the days they take CONKA and the days they don't.
+Every chart below comes from real users running an FDA-cleared cognitive test inside the CONKA app, on days they take CONKA and days they don't.
 Where the signal is strong, we say so.
-Where the data is too thin to draw a conclusion, we say that too.
+Where it's too thin to call, we say that too.

 712